amyyalex/simple-contribution/contribution.md

   ![Open a Pull Request](image/pull-request.png 'You are requesting to merge your branch from your fork into the master branch of the original project')

   - On the pull request page, write a title and add optional information in the description.
 Click `Create pull request` button.
+**NOTE: Please remember to include a comprehensive commit message and an extended description, particularly if your changes involve more than just adding your details.
+This will provide a clearer understanding of the nature and purpose of your commit within the project.**

   **Your information can only be added once your pull request have been reviewed and merged only then would you be able to see you information on the live site!**